 (3) A licensed type B child care home.

 (7) A licensed school child program.

-(L) "Head Start program" means a comprehensive child development program that receives federal funds distributed under the "Head Start Act" 95 Stat.
-499 (1981), as amended, or under section 3301.31 of the Revised Code.
+(K) "Head Start program" means a comprehensive child development program that receives federal funds distributed under the "Head Start Act" 95 Stat.
+499 (1981) which includes early head start.

-(T) "School child" means a child who is enrolled in and attending a grade of kindergarten or above or who is of compulsory age as defined in section 3321.01 of the Revised Code, but is less than eighteen years old.
+(S) "School child" means a child who is enrolled in and attending a grade of kindergarten or above or who is of compulsory school age as defined in section 3321.01 of the Revised Code, but is less than eighteen years old.

-(U) "School hours" means the daily operating hours of the school as determined by the school district in which the child resides.
+(T) "School hours" means the standardized hours of school as determined by ODJFS.

-(W) "Step up to quality (SUTQ)" means the voluntary quality rating system for child care programs in Ohio.
+(V) "Step up to quality (SUTQ)" means the tiered quality rating system for licensed child care programs in Ohio.

 Promulgated Under: 119.03

 Prior Effective Dates: 2/11/82, 9/1/86, 5/1/89 (Emer.), 9/28/89, 4/1/90 (Emer.), 6/22/90, 7/1/90 (Emer.), 9/30/90, 5/1/91 (Emer.), 7/29/91, 11/1/91 (Emer.), 1/20/92, 3/2/92 (Emer.), 7/30/92, 1/1/94, 10/1/97 (Emer.), 12/30/97, 2/22/02, 6/9/03, 7/1/05 (Emer.), 10/1/05, 2/1/07, 10/21/2009, 3/28/2010, 8/28/11, 5/04/14